top of page

 A Deeper Definition

 From a psychological perspective, mind reading often stems from the brain’s predictive coding system, which constantly tries to fill in gaps in understanding.
 While this mechanism can be adaptive, in mind reading it goes too far, turning guesses into perceived truths.
+These distorted thinking patterns are part of a broader family of cognitive distortions and often develop during childhood, influenced by adverse life events and messages received from trusted adults.
 Social anxiety, low self-esteem, and prior negative experiences can intensify this tendency, making you more likely to interpret neutral or ambiguous situations in a negative light.

 Common triggers include emotionally charged interactions, ambiguous communication (like brief text messages), or situations where you already feel vulnerable.
 In these contexts, the mind prefers a story—any story—over uncertainty, even if that story is inaccurate.